The Office of Nursing Research is located in Wende Hall on UB's South Campus.

 Email: njaloisi@buffalo.edu

-Nina is a first-year PhD student with experience as a registered nurse in the Emergency Department.
+Nina is a second-year PhD student with experience as a registered nurse in the Emergency Department.
 Nina’s research interests include sexual assault nurse examining (SANE) and human trafficking.
 She plans to conduct research increasing support for victims’ health care needs, whether it be psychological or medical, and explore increased training of ED nurses on sexual assault nursing.
 As a research assistant, her responsibilities include analyzing data, conducting literature searches, reviewing manuscripts and designing presentation materials.